 To serve a formal application to the Registration Authority, you must submit the following documentation:

-- you need to show that a significant number of people who use the land are local
+- show a significant number of people who use the land are local

-- - you will need to show that those using the green have done so without permission, without being stopped or seeing notices which stop them, and without being secretive about it, and that between them they have done this for a continuous period of 20 years.
+- show that those using the green have done so without permission, without being stopped or seeing notices which stop them, and without being secretive about it, and that between them they have done this for a continuous period of 20 years.
 An evidence questionnaire can be used to demonstrate this and can be downloaded from the Open Spaces Society

 There are no costs involved in applying.
 All documentation, including supporting evidence, must be submitted to the following address: